 - Title IX Coordinator with Fayetteville State University in Fayetteville

 - Human Resources Specialist (Military) with the Department of the Army in Knightdale

-Employers may require HR professionals in their employ to hold certification.
-Even when this isn’t a stared requirement, employers recognize the credential as denoting a level of professional competence.
-The two most widely recognized certification agencies for HR professionals are the Society for Human Resource Management (SHRM) and the Human Resources Certification Institute (HRCI).
+Employers may require HR professionals in their employ to hold certification, or attain it as they gain experience and advance.
+Even when this isn’t a stated requirement, employers recognize the credential as denoting a certain level of professional competence.
+The most widely recognized certification agencies for HR professionals are:

 North Carolina’s HR Resources and Employers

 State government HR departments, professional associations and staffing firms in North Carolina include.

 - North Carolina State Council Society for Human Resource Management

 - North Carolina Coastal Society for Human Resource Management